odoo/documentation/purchase/purchases/rfq/cancel.rst

 ================================

 Due to misunderstandings, human errors or change of plans, it is sometimes necessary to cancel purchase orders sent to suppliers.
-Odoo allows you to do it, even if some or even all of the ordered goods already arrived in your warehouse.
+Twenty20 allows you to do it, even if some or even all of the ordered goods already arrived in your warehouse.